Independent African news, markets, culture and politics.

 Rivers APC Defends Strategy Amid Calls for Wike to Join

-The Lagos State chapter of the All Progressives Congress (APC) has denounced reports suggesting that the United States Department of Defense plans to invade Nigeria due to alleged Christian persecution.
-The party emphasized that Nigeria’s progress will be driven by internal strength, leadership, and vision, rather than foreign intervention.
+The Lagos State chapter of the All Progressives Congress (APC) has denounced reports that the United States Department of Defense plans to invade Nigeria over alleged Christian persecution.
+The party stressed that Nigeria’s progress will be driven by internal strength, leadership, and vision, not by foreign intervention.

-The US had previously designated Nigeria as a Country of Particular Concern (CPC) over reports of Christian genocide, prompting the US Department of Defense to declare its readiness to take action.
-In response, the APC’s Lagos State spokesman, Seye Oladejo, described the notion of a US invasion as “delusional” and “treacherous.”
-He stated that only those who wish to see Nigeria fail would advocate for foreign military intervention.
+The United States previously designated Nigeria as a Country of Particular Concern (CPC) because of reports of Christian genocide, prompting the Department of Defense to declare its readiness to act.
+In response, APC Lagos State spokesman Seye Oladejo called the notion of a U.S. invasion “delusional” and “treacherous,” arguing that only those who wish to see Nigeria fail would advocate for foreign military involvement.

-Oladejo emphasized that Nigeria will not compromise its sovereignty, saying, “We will not trade our flag for foreign boots.
+Oladejo emphasized that Nigeria will not compromise its sovereignty, stating, “We will not trade our flag for foreign boots.
 We will not exchange our destiny for pity from outsiders.”
-He added that the country’s development will be driven by Nigerian courage, leadership, and vision, rather than external forces.
+He added that the country’s development will be propelled by Nigerian courage, leadership, and vision rather than external forces.

 Scroll to Top